gracehon-backup/ss_blockly/README.md

 ## Step 1 - Writing Down the Source Code in Python

 Write down the Python source code of the experiment.
 Then, test it out first on SenseStudy to make sure that there are no apparent errors made.

-For example, for the "AI Smart Fan" experiment, the source code has been written prior to blocks being developed.
+For example, for the "AI Smart Fan" experiment, the following source code has been written prior to the blocks being developed.

 ```python
 from CourseHeader.API import *